flaviobovio/tambo/README.md

 *Nota: El sistema sólo corre en sistemas de DOS de 16 bits.
 En sistemas operativos actuales se puede ejecutar dentro de un emulador DOS como DOSBOX u otros*

+# TAMBO (Dairy) (English)

+### Author: Flavio Bovio

+### Programming language: Clipper 5 for MS-DOS

+### Start/End Project: 1991-02-01 / 1992-09-04

+### Objective of the project
+ - Organize the operational, commercial and sanitary management of the dairy
+ - Obtain information on production, performance and projection of the dairy

+## System Features

+**CRUD Cows and News**
+ - Cows
+ - Breedings
+ - Calvings
+ - Nursing
+ - Dairy control

+**Screen and printed listings**
+ - General
+ - Breedings
+ - Nursing
+ - Rodeos
+ - Production
+ - Customized by the user

+**Reports**
+ - Reproductive Evaluation
+ - Losses
+ - Dairy Physical Projection
+ - Stock of straws
+ - Distribution of cows according to number of births and days of lactation

+**Several**
+ - Backup and restore of data
+ - System Parameters
+ - Auxiliary tables of Diseases, Treatments, Bulls and Inseminators

+*Note: The system only runs on 16-bit DOS systems.
+In current operating systems it can be run inside a DOS emulator like DOSBOX or others*